sebamci/ball-on-beam-docs/docs/E_Insights/01_softpot_accuracy.md

 # SoftPot Accuracy Test

-This page documents a manual accuracy test of the SoftPot linear sensor connected to a ADS1115 16bit ADC, used for ball position tracking on the Ball-on-Beam platform.
+This page documents a manual accuracy test of the SoftPot linear sensor, with 1% accuracy, connected to a ADS1115 16bit ADC, used for ball position tracking on the Ball-on-Beam platform.
 The goal is to evaluate how closely the sensor's output matches the true physical position of the ball.

 ---